efjimm/Cellulator/README.md

 - `fill (range) (value) {increment}`
   - Fills the given range with value, incrementing by increment each cell.
 Increment is applied left to right, top to bottom.
 Example: ":fill b1:d12 30 0.2"
+- `bw {filepath}` Save to the given filepath in a binary format.
+This format is significantly faster to save/load.
+Filepath must be specified.
+- `be {filepath}` Load from the given filepath in a binary format.

 ## Expressions